Echigo-Tsumari Art Field 2026

 "Echigo-Tsumari Art Field 2026" Common Ticket

-We are now selling a Common Ticket that offers great value for exploring “Echigo-Tsumari Art Field 2026.”
-In addition to viewing artwork from the Echigo-Tsumari Art Field, the ticket includes special benefits at nearby facilities.
-We hope you’ll take advantage of this ticket for your trip around Echigo-Tsumari.
+We are now selling a Common Ticket that lets you enjoy “Echigo-Tsumari Art Field 2026” at a great value.
+In addition to viewing Echigo-Tsumari Art Field artwork, the ticket includes special benefits at nearby facilities.
+We hope you’ll take advantage of this ticket on your journey through Echigo-Tsumari.

-・《Echigo-Matsunoyama Museum of Natural Science “Kyororo”》: 300 yen off admission (one-time use)
+・《Echigo-Matsunoyama Museum of Natural Science “Kyororo”》: 300 yen off admission (one-time offer)

-・Tokamachi City Museum: 100 yen off admission (one-time use) *Closed on Mondays (in principle)
+・Tokamachi City Museum: 100 yen off admission (one-time offer) *Closed on Mondays, in principle

-Akashi no Yu: 100 yen off for adults, elementary, and junior high school students (unlimited times)
+Akashi no Yu: 100 yen off for adults, elementary, and junior high school students (unlimited use)

 [Admission Fees]